| Title: | Tools for Distance Metrics |

 If |

-Returns a distance matrix of class dist
+Returns a distance matrix of class dist.

-constructs a distance metric for a set of points.
+distances constructs a distance metric for a set of points.
 Currently,

 it only creates Euclidean distances.
 It can, however, create distances in any